PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 artifacts are byte-identical across extraction.
 Positive production ownership is not claimed; the synthetic cases remain the semantic authority.

-The adjacent Conv/Pool output passthrough compatibility helper remains a raw owner in `lower_from_onnx2tf.py` at its single production position.
-Its former sole giant direct-builder fixture has moved to `test_flatbuffer_direct_convpool_output_passthrough_layout.py`, where a compact contract now covers the elementwise region, retained legacy NCHW adapter, rank-four external-runtime adapter, keepdims Mean-axis absorption, and seven unsafe-boundary no-ops.
-The architecture gate explicitly records the current whole-graph maps, direct append/delete mutation, cleanup boundary, and one raw call so a later extraction cannot silently change ownership or order.
+Conv/Pool output passthrough compatibility is now owned by `convpool_output_passthrough_compat.py`.
+The complete corrected 556-line helper moved with a function-name-normalized AST identical to its prior lowerer implementation.
+The lowerer retains one private wrapper at the unchanged single production position.
+Its former sole giant direct-builder fixture moved to `test_flatbuffer_direct_convpool_output_passthrough_layout.py`, where a compact contract now covers the elementwise region, retained legacy NCHW adapter, rank-four external-runtime adapter, keepdims Mean-axis absorption, and seven unsafe-boundary no-ops.
+Every case compares the module owner and lowerer wrapper on complete ModelIR fingerprints.
+The architecture gate explicitly records the current whole-graph maps, direct append/delete mutation, cleanup boundary, one wrapper dispatch, and one production call.

 Characterization exposed and the following checkpoint corrected one unsafe rejection path.
 Every external runtime tensor and its projected NHWC shape are